 While some of the company's latest speakers â like the Sonos One, the Sonos Arc and the Sonos Move and Roam â come with Alexa built-in, many people don't realise you can control any Sonos speaker using the Alexa Skill.

-So read on for everything you need and a complete list of commands to get the most from your Alexa/Sonos set up.
+So read on for everything you need and a complete list of voice commands to get the most from your Alexa/Sonos set up.

 The Sonos Alexa skill explained